danielpclark/faster_path/README.md

 ## Why

-I did a check on Rails on what methods were being called the most and where the application spend most of its time.
+I read a blog post about the new Sprockets 3.0 series being faster than the 2.0 series so I tried it out.
+Not only was it not faster but it made my website take 31.8% longer to load.
+So I reverted back to the 2.0 series and I did a check on Rails on what methods were being called the most and where the application spends most of its time.
 It turns out roughly 80% _(as far as I can tell)_ of the time spent and calls made are file Path handling.
 This is shocking, but it only gets worse when handling assets.  **That is why we need to deal with these load heavy methods in the most efficient manner!**